AmberDiehl1/Book_Searcher/README.md

 ## Description
 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
 - What was your motivation?
-  - To practice my new found knowledge of Progressive Web APplication (PWA) and create a text editor tool.
+  - To create a Book Searcher tool utilizing MERN full stack.
 - Why did you build this project?
-  - I wanted to create a text editor tool that is utilized in the web browser.
+  - I wanted to create a book searcher tool that is utilized in Heroku and connected to MongoDb Atlas.
 - What problem does it solve?
-  -
+  - It solves the ability for MERN learning and how a website functions.
 - What did you learn?
+  - That MERN is very complex and Heroku doesn't like my computer this time around.

 ## Installation
 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.